-18. Employee Benefit Plan
+17. Employee Benefit Plan

-Effective January 1, 1985, the predecessor of the Operating Partnership adopted a 401(k) Savings Plan (the "Plan") for its employees.
+Effective January 1, 1985, the predecessor of the Company adopted a 401(k) Savings Plan (the "Plan") for its employees.
 Under the Plan, as amended, employees as defined, are eligible to participate in the Plan after they have completed three months of service.
-Upon formation, the Operating Partnership adopted the Plan and the terms of the Plan.
+Upon formation, the Company adopted the Plan and the terms of the Plan.

-Effective January 1, 2000, the Operating Partnership amended the Plan by increasing the Operating Partnership's matching contribution to 200% of the first 3% from 200% of the first 2% of participant's eligible earnings contributed (utilizing earnings that are not in excess of \$200,000, indexed for inflation) and by eliminating the vesting requirement.
+Effective January 1, 2000, the Company amended the Plan by increasing the Company's matching contribution to 200% of the first 3% from 200% of the first 2% of participant's eligible earnings contributed (utilizing earnings that are not in excess of \$200,000, indexed for inflation) and by eliminating the vesting requirement.

-The Plan provides that matching employer contributions are to be determined at the discretion of the Operating Partnership.
-The Operating Partnership's matching contribution for the years ended December 31, 2002, 2001 and 2000 was \$2.0 million, \$1.8 million and \$1.7 million, respectively.
+The Plan provides that matching employer contributions are to be determined at the discretion of the Company.
+The Company's matching contribution for the years ended December 31, 2002, 2001 and 2000 was \$2.0 million, \$1.8 million and \$1.7 million, respectively.

-19. Stock Option and Incentive Plan and Stock Purchase Plan
+18. Stock Option and Incentive Plan and Stock Purchase Plan

-The Company has established a stock option and incentive plan, on behalf of certain employees of the Operating Partnership, for the purpose of attracting and retaining qualified executives and rewarding them for superior performance in achieving the Company's business goals and enhancing stockholder value.
+The Company has established a stock option and incentive plan for the purpose of attracting and retaining qualified executives and rewarding them for superior performance in achieving the Company's business goals and enhancing stockholder value.

-Under the plan, the number of shares of Common Stock available for issuance is 14,699,162 shares plus as of the first day of each calendar quarter after January 1, 2000, 9.5% of any net increase since the first day of the preceding calendar quarter in the total number of shares of Common Stock of the Company outstanding, on a fully converted basis (excluding Preferred Stock).
+Under the plan, the number of shares of Common Stock available for issuance is 14,699,162 shares plus as of the first day of each calendar quarter after January 1, 2000, 9.5% of any net increase since the first day of the preceding calendar quarter in the total number of shares of Common Stock outstanding, on a fully converted basis (excluding Preferred Stock).
 At December 31, 2002, the number of shares available for issuance under the plan was 3,192,911.